Chizubaga/Codsoft/README.md

 # Codsoft
-Tasks assigned being an intern at Codsoft are enlisted below.
+Tasks assigned being an intern at Codsoft are enlisted.